sminez/arpy/README.md

 $ sudo python3 setup.py install
 ```

-To update via .zip, go to the [downloads page](https://bitbucket.org/sminez/arpy/downloads/)
+To update via .zip, go to the [releases page](https://github.com/sminez/arpy/releases)
+and click on select the release version you are after.
+There should be some
+information available to describe any changes at each release stage.
-and click on `Download repository`.
-This will give you a zip file that you can
+This will give you a zip file that you can extract and run the
-extract and run the `sudo python3 setup.py install` command in.
+`sudo python3 setup.py install` command in.

 After either method, the module can be imported into a Python repl session in
 the usual way.
 While it is generally regarded as bad practice when developing